 When you name your beneficiary, be specific.
 Most beneficiary designations will require you to provide a person’s full legal name and their relationship to you (spouse, child, mother, etc.).

 Some beneficiary designations also include information like mailing address, email, phone number, date of birth and Social Security number.

 Providing as much information as possible will help the financial services or insurance company verify and locate your beneficiaries, if needed — making it easier and faster for them to pay your benefits.
 Your loved ones may need access to those funds immediately for your final expenses — particularly life insurance benefits.

 Your beneficiary can be a person, a charity, a trust, or your estate.

 Almost any person can be named as a beneficiary, although your state of residence or the provider of your benefits may restrict who you can name as a beneficiary.

 Make sure you research your state’s laws before naming your beneficiary.
 If you are a resident of certain states, you may be required to list your spouse as your primary beneficiary and designate him or her to receive at least 50 percent of the benefit.
 In some states, you can name someone else with your spouse’s written permission.

 Anyone who will suffer financially by your loss is likely your first choice for a beneficiary.
 You can usually split the benefit among multiple beneficiaries as long as the total percentage of the proceeds equal 100 percent.

-Some people name a trustworthy adult — their spouse, for example – and rely on them to use the money to benefit other family members or loved ones.
+Some people name a trustworthy adult — their spouse, for example — and rely on their judgment to consider giving money to benefit other family members or loved ones.